 December is Order of St. Ignatius Month

-Dr. Elias K. Hebeka, the North America Vice-Chair for the Order, wrote in December's The Word magazine, that "I have been so lucky to have served on the Governing Council of the Order of St. Ignatius of Antioch for approximately ten years.
-The Council is a group of volunteers, elected or appointed members of our Antiochian Orthodox Archdiocese, that has the responsibility to make many of the important decisions for the Order.
+Dr. Elias K. Hebeka, the North America Vice-Chair for the Order, wrote in December 2012's The Word magazine that the Order's Governing Council "is a group of volunteers, elected or appointed members of our Antiochian Orthodox Archdiocese, that has the responsibility to make many of the important decisions for the Order.
 They are hard-working and dedicated parishioners from all of our dioceses across North America....They travel all over the U.S. and Canada (at their own expense) to attend meetings and to accompany our diocesan bishops during their visits to the various parishes."

 Read stories about Order of St. Ignatius members in action, in "Works of the Order."